International Research Opportunity: Sri Lanka

 Funded Summer International Research Opportunity: Study Human-Elephant-Conflict around Wasgamuwa National Park Sri Lanka

 Students participating in this program will conduct research in and around Wasgamuwa National Park in Sri Lanka.
-The program is open to full-time UNR undergraduate students graduating in December 2023 or later and requires students to enroll in two courses in the spring of 2023 to prepare for field work in the summer of 2023.
+The program is open to full-time University of Nevada, Reno undergraduate students graduating in December 2024 or later and requires students to enroll in two courses in the spring of 2024 to prepare for field work in the summer of 2024.
 The project is funded by an NSF IRES grant, which covers the cost of project related student travel and lodging and meals in Sri Lanka.

 Recognizing that natural resource management is interdisciplinary in nature, students from all fields are encouraged to apply.
 The program will cover the costs of flights, room and board, and transportation related to field work in Sri Lanka.